junxzm1990/x86-sok/artifact_eval/README.md

 We prepared a vm image of Virtualbox.
 The trained model is in the vm.
 The steps to reproduce is:

-- Download the byteweight image: [image](https://drive.google.com/file/d/1Cv4Yf8f2_eXOvMtxFg00l3DGXD2jaLPb/view?usp=sharing).
+- Download the ByteWeight image: [image](https://drive.google.com/file/d/1Cv4Yf8f2_eXOvMtxFg00l3DGXD2jaLPb/view?usp=sharing).

 - Import the image in Virtualbox.